vmware-labs/node-replicated-kernel/doc/src/architecture/Scheduler.md

 # Scheduler

-In NRK, the kernel-level scheduler  s a coarse-grained scheduler that allocates CPUs to processes.
+In NRK, the kernel-level scheduler is a coarse-grained scheduler that allocates CPUs to processes.
 Processes make system calls to request for more cores and to give them up.
 The kernel notifies processes core allocations and deallocations via upcalls.
 To run on a core, a process allocates executor objects (*i.e.,* the